-5. Friendly nature and ability to keep the environment conductive.
+5. Friendly nature and ability to keep the environment conducive.

 Tips To Make Team Teaching Effective:

-1. Openness of mind- Teachers and students must be open to change and must embrace this new form of learning.
+1. The openness of mind- Teachers and students must be open to change and must embrace this new form of learning.

-2. An effective strategy is necessary which requires undivided attention and time, willingness to make the leaning effective.
-Strategy should involve coverage of course syllabus, activities and quizzes to be carried out, flow of lecture and documenting and developing database of the same.
+2. An effective strategy is necessary which requires undivided attention and time, willingness to make the learning effective.
+The strategy should involve coverage of course syllabus, activities and quizzes to be carried out, a flow of lecture and documenting and developing a database of the same.

 3. Regular meetings and follow up.